Defense Lawyers Manley & Manley know how to win big cases

 A lawyer can serve as your guide and your advocate every step of the way in the legal process.
 Trying to navigate Michigan's criminal justice system on your own can be overwhelming - and risky.
 If you make a mistake, you might find yourself behind bars for months or years because that error you made helped the prosecutor's case against you.

 Don't take chances with your criminal case.
 Take action.
-Contact attorney Manley.
+Contact Manley & Manley.
 A delay could affect the outcome of your case.
 The sooner you contact us, the sooner our office can help you get your life back on track.